Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 programming languages with which Jupyter originated, but it now supports various languages.
 Jupyter Notebook is an online application that is both open-source and free to use.
-Jupyter Notebook is made so that programming work can be shown and others can join easily.
-With Jupyter Notebook, programmers can combine code, comments, multimedia, and visuals into an interactive document called a "notebook."
+Jupyter Notebook is made so that programming work can be shown, and others can join easily.
+With Jupyter Notebook, programmers can combine code, comments, multimedia, and visuals into an interactive document called a "notebook".
 Recycled and used again.
 It lets users write and execute computer code directly in the web browser.
 It is useful in teaching as we can show examples of how a script or a language works.

-**Advantages of using Jupyter Notebook:**
+Advantages of using Jupyter Notebook:

 -   **Data visualisation.** Most people learn about Jupyter Notebooks for the first time through data visualisation, which is a shared